 Approximately eight in ten people experience back pain.
 It is one of the most common health complaints, second only to the headache.
 Although it can affect any area of the spine, it most often occurs in the lower back, or the lumbar region.

 Acute back pain occurs suddenly, but the episode is generally limited to a few weeks.
 The accompanying pain can be severe.
-Back pain that lasts for more than 3 months is considered chronic.
+Back pain that lasts for more than three months is considered chronic.
 With chronic back pain, the condition may progressively worsen, although the pain is usually not as intense as the pain associated with an acute episode.

 It’s important to understand that the level of pain does not always “match up” with the degree of injury.
 In other words, muscle spasms in the back can be incapacitating, whereas a herniated disc may only cause a moderate amount of pain.
 Certain instances warrant medical attention, such as:

 Over-use injuries such as a sprain/strain, obesity, and a sedentary lifestyle can contribute to the development of back pain.
-Bone disease (e.g., osteoporosis), metastatic cancer, and degenerative spine disorders can cause back stiffness and pain.
+Bone disease (e.g., osteoporosis), metastatic cancer, and degenerative spine disorders can also cause back stiffness and pain.
 Conditions associated with back pain include: